CoBUG/SlideShows/3D Printing on OpenBSD.markdown

 ## Overview of 3D Printing

   - Modeling (or finding) what you are going to print.
-  - Exporting to stl
+  - Exporting to printer friendly formats (stl or gcode).
-  - Slicing
+  - Slicing.
-  - Printing
+  - Printing.

 ---